jsmienk/BDCSH/README.md

 ##### 1.1.2 Reducer

 The reducer includes two functions.
 The reducer itself and a helper for printing the output.
 We keep track of five variables outside the for-loop: `prev_user`, `curr_user` and `curr_user_playhistory`.
 The `prev_user` is the user id of previous user we have been visiting.
-The `curr_user` is current user we are looking at in the for-loop. `curr_user_playhistory` is a dictionary containing key-value pairs being hour of the day and total play count for each user.
+The `curr_user` is current user we are looking at in the for-loop. `curr_user_playhistory` is a list with the index being hour of the day and its value the total play count for each user.

 This looks a lot like the previous assignment's reducer, but because we have to combine data now as well it looks a little different.
 When there is a first and last name present in the current line, we save it.
 After counting all other lines with the same user id.
 We print an output line and reset the name and play history variables.